geraldo/qgs-layer-parser/README.md

 ## Configuration

 - `project_path` defines the path to the local project directory where .qgs file is located.
-- `dest_path' defines the path to the output directory.
+- `dest_path` defines the path to the output directory.

 ## Special characters

 - `@` to hide layers: You can use character `@` in front of layer/group names in QGIS to set `"hidden": true`.
 This tells layerswitcher to avoid showing layer/group but renders layer/groups by default.
-- `~` to hide legend: You can use character `~` in front of layer/group names in QGIS to set `"showLegend": true`.
+- `~` to hide legend: You can use character `~` in front of layer/group names in QGIS to set `"showLegend": false`.
 This can be used to avoid rendering the legend.
 - `¬` to load WMS layers directly: You can use character `¬` in front of layer/group names in QGIS to set `"external": true`.
 This option also looks up layer source and writes the following parameters:
   - `"wmsUrl": ''`
   - `"wmsLayers": ''`